 The Faculty Fellow Program is sponsored by the Office of the Vice President for Research.
 The program:

-- expands familiarity with sponsored program administration and strategic planning among the faculty;
+- expands familiarity with sponsored program administration and strategic planning among the staff and faculty;

-- develops leadership capacity among the faculty; and
+- develops leadership capacity among the staff and faculty; and

-- improves sponsored programs administration and strategic planning through faculty input.
+- improves sponsored programs administration and strategic planning through staff and faculty input.

 About the Program

 Staff and faculty (including research faculty) participating in the program receive 40 percent salary support from the VPR Office and are released from all teaching obligations during the term of the appointment.
 Departments/Colleges retain the released salary to provide resources to cover the Fellow’s teaching load during the term of the appointment.
 Appointments are for one year with the possibility of renewal for a second year pending Department/College approval.

 For the 2022-2023 academic year (beginning Fall 2022), there are four possible Fellow appointment areas:

 - Faculty Fellow, Sponsored Programs (ex: pre- and post-award processing and administration)

 - Faculty Fellow, Research Integrity (ex: IRB, IACUC, laboratory safety, and misconduct)

 - Faculty Fellow, Research Development (ex: proposal development, building teams for large proposals, etc)